 - Surface water management is designed to comply with the GDSUDS policies and guidelines and the requirements of Kildare County Council.
 In this regard, permeable paving and attenuation will be provided as part of the proposed Development to mimic the existing regime. - The attenuation tanks proposed to store surface water run-off and release it in a controlled manner are sized to provide for the 100year pluvial storm event and include for climate change considerations. - Oil interceptors will be installed at the entrance to the attenuation tanks to prevent downstream hydrocarbon contamination of watercourses. - The SSFRA concluded that the majority of the site is classified as Flood Zone C where the probability of flooding from rivers and watercourses is low or negligible (less than 0.1% of 1 in 1000 year for both river and watercourse and coastal flooding).
-The proposed units are all within Flood Zone C. - Proposed finished ground levels (road levels, etc) will be constructed to a minimum level of 0.15m above the maximum predicted 0.1% Annual Exceedance Probability (AEP) fluvial flood level upstream of the site - i.e. 65.18m + 0.15m = 65.33m OD. - Proposed finished floor levels will be constructed to a minimum level of 0.30m above the maximum predicted 0.1% AEP fluvial flood level upstream of the site - i.e. 65.18m + 0.30m = 65.48m OD. - The surface water network, attenuation storage and site levels are designed to accommodate a 100-year storm event and include climate change provision with regard to potential pluvial flooding. - Floor levels of houses are set above the 100-year flood levels by a minimum of 0.5m for protection.
+The proposed units are all within Flood Zone C. - The SSFRA report recommends Proposed finished ground levels (road levels, etc) to be constructed to a minimum level of 0.15m above the maximum predicted 0.1% Annual Exceedance Probability (AEP) fluvial flood level upstream of the site.
+Finished ground levels will be constructed above 65.68m. - The SSFRA report recommends Proposed finished floor levels to be constructed to a minimum level of 0.30m above the maximum predicted 0.1% AEP fluvial flood level upstream of the site.
+Finished floor levels will be constructed above 65.68m. - The surface water network, attenuation storage and site levels are designed to accommodate a 100-year storm event and include climate change provision with regard to potential pluvial flooding. - The storm water drainage and management system to serve the proposed Development is not predicted to present a residual pluvial flood risk to the proposed Development and is considered to comply with GDSDS Level of Service - Site Flooding Criteria. - Floor levels of houses are set above the 100-year flood levels by a minimum of 0.5m for protection.
 For storms in excess of 100 years, the development has been designed to provide overland flood routes along the various development roads towards the surface water drainage outfall.